uclvhaocheng/Underwater-Image-Quality-Optimization-Using-Color-Correction-and-Contrast-Enhancement/README.md

 windows 10+matlab 2024b

 # Citation
- if you used this code, cite our publication please! thank you
+ if you used this code, cite my publication please! thank you